MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-B-Electric-Motors/subjectgroup-ECFR03b7039d87b7cc6-Energy-Conservation-Standards/section-431.25.md

 (c) Except as provided for fire pump electric motors in paragraph (b) of this section, each general purpose electric motor (subtype II) with a power rating of 1 horsepower or greater, but not greater than 200 horsepower, including a NEMA Design B or an equivalent IEC Design N motor that is a general purpose electric motor (subtype II), manufactured (alone or as a component of another piece of equipment) on or after December 19, 2010, but before June 1, 2016, shall have a nominal full-load efficiency that is not less than the following:

-Table 3 - Nominal Full-Load Efficiencies of General Purpose Electric Motors (Subtype II), Except Fire Pump Electric Motors
+Table 3—Nominal Full-Load Efficiencies of General Purpose Electric Motors (Subtype II), Except Fire Pump Electric Motors

 |Motor horsepower/  <br/>Standard kilowatt equivalent|     Nominal full-load efficiency      |    |    |    |    |    |    |    |
 |----------------------------------------------------|---------------------------------------|----|----|----|----|----|----|----|